 If you're just starting university, you'll probably know that it is an unprecedented opportunity to enjoy yourself, think, meet new people, learn new things, mess around with ideas and fully embrace your independence.

 Universities are awesome places, in the full, religious sense of 'awesome', and the ideals they purport to stand for are often under threat.
-So try to celebrate this time.
-I met wonderful friends, studied something I loved, and started to be the person I wanted to be.
+So, If I were you, I would try to celebrate this time.
+I met wonderful friends, studied something I loved, and started to become the person I wanted to be.

 However, looking back, I didn't settle in quickly.
 Others took longer.
 Others still claimed to hate every minute, but now lead happy and fulfilled lives.
 If you aren't finding your first days of freedom the best you've ever had, don't worry.
-This is the advice I'd pass on to anyone in their first term:
+This is the advice I'd pass on to anyone in their first term of university:

 1) Try not to fear your peers, or judge them too quickly.
-While you should avoid anyone who makes you feel uncomfortable or unsafe, generally speaking there is more to everyone than the first days of university (and more) will measure.
+While you should avoid anyone who makes you feel uncomfortable or unsafe, generally speaking there is more to everyone than the first days and weeks of university might indicate.
 Looking back, I mostly just wish I'd had proper conversations with more people.

 2) Freshers Week suits extroverts.
 If you are not one, you will find socialising in massive groups stressful.
 If your comfort zone is smaller and quieter, that's ok.
 Find your happy medium.